 - Contributions required for eligible retirees are generally the same as those paid by eligible active employees (subject to modifications as may be announced from time to time by the University’s Office of Human Resources).

-- Coverage is available to an eligible retiree through the end of the five-year period that commences on the date the eligible retiree becomes eligible for Medicare OR the date the eligible retiree retires from the University, whichever is later.
+- Coverage is available to an eligible retiree and their qualified dependents through the end of the five-year period that commences on the date the eligible retiree becomes eligible for Medicare OR the date the eligible retiree retires from the University, whichever is later.

-- Medicare Part A and Part B become the eligible retiree’s primary medical coverage sources upon attaining age 65.
-The costs for these Medicare coverages are paid by the eligible retiree.
-Supplemental medical-only coverage is offered to an eligible retiree through the SUBlue or SUOrange programs.
+- Medicare Part A and Part B become the primary medical coverage sources upon attaining age 65.
+The costs for Medicare coverages are paid by the eligible retiree.
+Supplemental medical-only coverage is offered to an eligible retiree and their qualified dependents through the SUBlue or SUOrange programs.

 - The University pays 100 percent of the premium costs after age 65 and through the end of the five-year period, if the eligibility requirements are met.